-In S4 learners will progress and complete the National 4/5 course by studying:
+Learners continue with coverage of the National 4 or National 5 course in S4.
+Having studied the Social Issues: Crime & the Law unit in S3, learners will progress and complete the National 4/5 course by studying:

-International Issues: A World Power: The USA
+International Issues: A World Power - The USA

-• Political Issues: Democracy in the UK & Scotland
+Political Issues: Democracy in the UK & Scotland.